65+ identity theft statistics to know going into 2025

 Source: The Annual Cybersecurity Attitudes and Behaviors Report 2023

-• 71% of identity theft victims changed passwords on financial accounts, compared to 48% of non-victims.
+- After falling victim to identity theft, 71% of people changed their passwords on financial accounts, compared to 48% of those who weren’t affected.

-• Only 39% of victims knew whom to contact and how to report identity theft incidents.
+- Only 39% of victims knew who to contact and how to report identity theft.

 Source: The Annual Cybersecurity Attitudes and Behaviors Report 2023

-• 10% of identity theft victims were severely distressed by the crime.
+- 10% of identity theft victims were severely distressed by it.

-Why identity theft is on the rise in 2024
+Why identity theft will likely rise in 2025

 Identity theft is on the rise.